-State Supported Debt includes lease-purchase financing obligations (structured as certificates of participation (COP's)), and Capital Leases the State has entered into, Atwood Office Building with AHFC, Linny Pacillo Parking Garage with AHFC, and the Goose Creek Correctional Center with the Matanuska-Susitna Borough.
+State Supported Debt includes lease-purchase financing obligations (structured as certificates of participation (COP's)), and Capital Leases the State has entered into, Linny Pacillo Parking Garage with AHFC, and the Goose Creek Correctional Center with the Matanuska-Susitna Borough.
 When the State is not the issuer of the debt, it will be reported as debt at both the State and political subdivision level.

-Generally all State Supported Debt must be authorized by law and by resolution of the State Bond Committee as in the case of COP's or Lease Revenue bonds.
+All State Supported Debt must be authorized by law and by resolution of the legally empowered issuance entity.
+The State Bond Committee has approved resolutions for recent State Supported debt issues as in the case of COP's or Lease Revenue bonds.
 Historically State Supported debt was authorized by legislative resolution pursuant to AS 37.05.280 (now repealed) for the Alaska State Housing Authority as well as by law in the case of the University of Alaska.